Watch neurosurgeon Benjamin Warf explain his new treatment for pediatric hydrocephalus

 Boston Children’s neurosurgeon Benjamin Warf, MD, has been named a 2012 MacArthur fellow, receiving a five-year, $500,000, “genius” award from the John D. and Catherine T. MacArthur Foundation.

 Read more about Dr. Warf and his recent research on pediatric hydrocephalus—as well as the one-time, minimally invasive operation he developed in Africa and is sharing with colleagues at Boston Children’s and around the world.

 Hydrocephalus: Tackling a global health problem

-Benjamin Warf, MD, testified before the House Subcommittee on Africa, Global Health and Human Rights (viewable on C-SPAN; jump to 17:54).
+Benjamin Warf, MD, testified before the House Subcommittee on Africa, Global Health and Human Rights.
 John Mugamba, MD, whom Warf trained and who is currently medical director at CURE Children’s Hospital of Uganda, gave testimony in video form.
 Read more here.

 Building neurosurgical care in the heart of Africa: One doctor's story